ghacks Technology News

 Install Ubuntu without partitioning with Wubi

-Many novice users fear the technical process that has do be done before or during the installation of a Linux distribution.
 Partitioning is something that most are not familiar with and the fear to do something wrong and wreck their standard operating system is probably one of the main reasons why many users do not install a Linux distribution.
+That is of course if Linux is not installed on a freshly formatted system without any data on it.

-Wubi is a sweet little program that lets us install Ubuntu – or Kubuntu, Xubuntu and UbuntuStudio – without partitioning your hard disks at all.
-“Wubi adds an entry to the Windows boot menu which allows you to run Linux.
-Ubuntu is installed within a file in the windows file system (c:\wubi\disks\system.virtual.disk), this file is seen by Linux as a real hard disk.
+Wubi is a sweet little program that lets us install Ubuntu - or Kubuntu, Xubuntu and UbuntuStudio - without partitioning your hard disks at all.
+"Wubi adds an entry to the Windows boot menu which allows you to run Linux.
+Ubuntu is installed within a file in the windows file system (c:\wubi\disks\system.virtual.disk), this file is seen by Linux as a real hard disk."

 So, the main difference is that Ubuntu is installed into a file instead of its own partition which is a great way to test the Linux distribution without having to partition your hard drives.
 Ubuntu is not running in a virtual environment at all, this is a real installation.
 The Windows boot manager will give you the choice to either boot Windows or Ubuntu at every startup from then on.